javigs82/ecommerce-basket/README.md

  - **Database** is not the purpose of this ReleaseCandidate, so `in memory access` is implemented.
  - **Currency** selected as default is Euro.
-The system does not provide any other currency in this pre-release.
+As EUROPE is the country of development, cents is the unit of money and euro is the unit of currency The system does not provide any other currency in this pre-release.
  - **Catalog service** will provide info about items, so ` CatalogAdapter.java` returns hardcoded results
- - **Marketing service** will provide info discounts, so `MarketingAdapter.java` returns hardcoded results.
+ - **Marketing service** will provide info discounts, so `MarketingAdapter.java` returns hardcoded results. **Discounts** must be implemented based on marketing requirements, but for this pre-release, `minimum amount` of items and `discount percentage` are implemented.

 ## Getting started